Coffeevee/pipeline_fun/README.md

 _Personal Project - Data Pipeline Sandbox_

 ## Introduction
-This is a personal sandbox for playing around with different data pipelines, Airflow orchestration, and data validation leveraging Airflow and Python libraries primarily.
+This is a personal sandbox for playing around with different data pipelines, orchestration, and validation leveraging Airflow and Python libraries primarily.

 In this project, I will also attempt to build a good documentation strategy for pipeline management, since I believe that is directly correlated with data engineering success on projects.